You know what junk food looks like, but can you pick a superfood out of a lineup?

 - Promote brain health

 Having a little bit of chocolate every day might sound like cheating on your healthy diet.
-But if you choose chocolate with at least 70% cocoa content, your waistline won’t suffer.
+But if you choose chocolate with at least 70% cocoa content and a natural low glycemic sweetener (such as monkfruit, coconut sugar, or stevia) you can feel good about eating this superfood and super treat.

-Unlike most types of chocolate, dark chocolate isn’t loaded with milk and sugar.
+Unlike most types of chocolate, dark chocolate isn’t loaded with sugar.
+The higher the cacao content percentage, the lower the sugar content.
+One trick is to buy really dark chocolate and then enjoy it with fruit or nut butter.
+You can even just add raw cacao to your superfood smoothies.
 It’s rich in antioxidants, phytochemicals, and important minerals such as magnesium and zinc.

 As unlikely as it may sound, dark chocolate is considered a superfood because it’s: